 In a medium-sized bowl, chop all of your vegetables to roughly the same size.
 Mix them all together.
 (If you’re are making it fresh, be sure to roast these bad boys for about 15-25 minutes)

-In an oven-safe baking pan big enough to fit all of your leftovers, or just the amount you are wanting to use up (you’ve seen Shepard’s Pie before, we are sure you’ll figure it out), layer the vegetable mixture on the bottom.
+In an oven-safe baking pan big enough to fit all of your leftovers, or just the amount you are wanting to use up (you’ve seen Shepherd’s Pie before, we are sure you’ll figure it out), layer the vegetable mixture on the bottom.
 Press down to make a fairly solid layer.

 Layer your thinly sliced Stuffed Beast to completely cover the vegetables.
 If you have a lot leftover, you can do two layers.